 One of the six jurors believes the 32-year-old suspended officer is guilty, so he is not off the hook yet.

-"My prosecution team and I will be discussing the case to determine the appropriate course of action as to the unresolved counts," Miami-Dade County State Attorney Katherine Fernandez Rundle said in a statement.
+"My prosecution team and I will be discussing the case to determine the appropriate course of action as to the unresolved counts," Miami-Dade State Attorney Katherine Fernandez Rundle said in a statement.

 Miami-Dade prosecutors can take Aledda back to trial on the other three charges within 90 days.
 There is a status hearing in the case March 27 with Miami-Dade Circuit Judge Alan Fine.